-Home > Services > e-Invoicing in 2024
+Home > Services > e-Invoice System in 2024

-e-Invoicing in 2024: A Complete & Simplified Guide for Indian SMBs
+e Invoice System in 2024: A Complete & Simplified Guide for Indian SMBs

 🔔 Latest e Invoicing Notifications

-• e-Invoice Notification No:17/2022: e-Invoicing made mandatory for businesses with AATO above Rs.10 Crore from 1st October 2022.
+• e Invoice Notification No:17/2022: e Invoices are mandatory for businesses with AATO above Rs.10 Crore from 1st October 2022.

-• e-Invoice Notification No:01/2022: e-Invoicing made mandatory for businesses with AATO above Rs.20 Crore from 1st April 2022.
+• e Invoice Notification No:01/2022: e Invoice are mandatory for businesses with AATO above Rs.20 Crore from 1st April 2022.

 e invoice at a glance

-What is e-Invoicing?
+What is e Invoice System?

-e-Invoicing or electronic invoicing is a process of reporting invoices to the GST portal or the Invoice Registration Portal (IRP).
+e-Invoicing or electronic invoicing or e Invoice system is a process of reporting invoices to the GST portal or the Invoice Registration Portal (IRP).
 Once a normal GST invoice is generated for a B2B transaction, specified particulars of the invoice must be entered in FORM GST INV-01 on the IRP.
 On successful submission, the IRP returns the invoice with a unique Invoice Reference Number (IRN) after adding a digital signature and a QR Code.
-This process of preparing an invoice in an electronic form is called e-invoicing.
-Thus generated invoice is called an e-invoice.
+This process of preparing an electronic invoice is called e-invoicing.
+Thus, the generated invoice is called an e invoice or gst e invoice

 As per GST Notification No.13/2020, a company’s Annual Aggregate Turnover (AATO) decides e-invoicing applicability.
 The implementation of e-invoicing has been taking place in a phased manner, with Phase-1 calling the businesses with an AATO of over 500 Crores.
 The threshold has been lowered in each phase, with the latest phase (Phase-6) encompassing businesses with a turnover of more than 5 Crores.
 The upcoming phase is yet to be announced and is expected to include businesses with an AATO of more than 1 Crore.

-Here are the different phases of e Invoicing implementation along with the announcement year, e invoice limit, date of commencement and the objective.
+Here are the different phases of e invoicing implementation along with the announcement year, e invoice limit, date of commencement and the objective.

 Phase Month/Year of Announcement e Invoice Turnover Limit Applicable From Objective